dotnet/aspnetcore/templates/package-builder/README.md

-To generator the Yeoman generator, execute:
+To generator the package generator, execute:

     npm run build

-Output will appear in the `generator-aspnetcore-spa` directory.
+Output will appear in the `dist/artifacts` directory.